conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

    Notice that Conan will interpret the ``<version>`` component as SemVer if possible.

  * **Package ID**.
-It is the unique identifier of the package binaries, we will elaborate on it on next sections in this blogpost.
+It is the unique identifier of the package binaries, we will elaborate on it in the next sections in this blog post.

  * **Package revision**.
 Introduced in Conan v1.10, it is the hash of the contents of the package.
-   As it was said before, same sources will tipically generate different binaries even using the same environment.
+   As it was said before, the same sources will typically generate different binaries even using the same environment.

 Given all this components, a full Conan package reference will contain all these information